 Both approaches have the potential to alienate customers, so care must be taken.
 They are, however, key to increasing sales without a commensurate increase in payroll costs.

 Payroll pressures are not likely to go away soon.
 Efforts to actually lower payroll costs are probably doomed.
 The key is to manage payroll in relation to sales via an emphasis on order economics.

 About the Author:

-Dr. Albert D. Bates is Principal of the Distribution Performance Project.
+Dr. Albert D. Bates is Principal of the Distribution Performance Project and a Senior Advisor to Benchmarking Analytics.
 His latest book, Breaking Down the Profit Barriers in Distribution, is available online at Amazon and Barnes & Noble.
 It covers concepts that every decision maker should understand.